shuysman/nps-microclimate-water-balance/README.md

 **R Environment:**

+This code was tested with `R` 4.5.0.
 Initial data prep and climate data retrieval steps require R and the following packages:
 *   `climateR`
 *   `glue`
 *   `sf`